digirati-co-uk/digital-preservation-docs/rfcs/005-access-control.md

  fedora:lastModifiedBy "frodo";
 ```

+### Implementation Detail

+Given we are using dotnet and AzureAD the best way to implement this is via [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview) as this can do a lot of the heavy lifting on our behalf - e.g. token acquisition, expiry, caching, refreshing etc.

+For the UI we could consider offloading the authentication to the [AWS LoadBalancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html) but implementation saving would be negligible if MSAL is as simple to implement as documented.

+The expectation is that we will use RS256 signed tokens as this seems to be what [AzureAD](https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration) configuration supports, although alternative algorithms will be supported if required.

 ### Questions

 * According to [MSDN](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tokens-overview#claims) the `"sub"` claim from AzureAD is _"By default....populated with the object ID of the user in the directory."_.
 The example given (`884408e1-2918-4cz0-b12d-3aa027d7563b`) does not immediately identify the user, something like `dlip/frodo` or `dlip/goobi` would be more descriptive.
 Is it possible to configure AzureAD to return something more meaningful as `"sub"`, or do we need something else - and custom claim or some sort of lookup service?